-In fiscal year 2022, AICA used external scenarios to conduct qualitative impact assessments for each of the identified risks and opportunities at 2030 and 2050 given 1.5°C and 4°C global scenarios.
-Further, AICA conducted a quantitative financial impact evaluation and compiled the results as follows, while considering countermeasures to be taken.
+In fiscal year 2022, AICA used external scenarios and conducted qualitative impact assessments and a quantitative financial impact evaluation for each of the identified risks and opportunities in 2030 and 2050 given 1.5°C and 4°C global scenarios.
+AICA summarized the results as follows, while considering countermeasures to be taken.
 Such details are reflected in the Medium-Term Business Plan.